Second group of Hamas-held hostages released after hours-long delay; Temporary cease-fire holds

 Israeli Defense Forces confirmed the hostages had been freed in a statement Saturday night, saying that "after undergoing an initial medical assessment" the hostages "will continue to be accompanied by IDF soldiers as they make their way to Israeli hospitals, where they will be reunited with their families."

-In exchange, another 39 Palestinians — 33 children and six women — who were being jailed in Israel will also be released Saturday, Al-Ansari disclosed.
+In exchange, another 39 Palestinians — 33 children and six women — who were jailed in Israel were also released Saturday, Al-Ansari disclosed.
+The freed prisoners were transferred to the occupied West Bank by the Red Cross, as the first group of released prisoners was on Friday.

+National Security Council spokesperson Adrienne Watson told CBS News that President Biden spoke with Qatari leaders by phone several times Saturday in an effort to resolve the holdups.

+A White House official described the president, who is spending Thanksgiving weekend with his family in Nantucket, Massachusetts, as playing a "central role" in the Gaza negotiations.

 All this followed the release of an initial group of 24 Hamas-held hostages on Friday — the first day of the cease-fire — consisting of 13 Israelis, 10 Thai nationals and a Filipino citizen.
 The released Israelis ranged in age from 2 to 85 and included several mothers and four children, the Israeli government said.
 Four hostages, two Americans and two Israelis, were released by Hamas last month.